fidash/widget-historicalhosts/README.md

-Historical Regions widget
+Historical Hosts widget
 ======================

-The Historical Regions widget is a WireCloud widget that provides ...
+The Historical Hosts widget is a WireCloud widget that provides ...

 Build
 -----